Dr Colin Stuhlfelder

 Colin worked across various housing and construction related roles, including delivering social housing and community buildings as part of the Halsall Lloyd Partnership of architecture in Liverpool, at the Race & Housing research project in the University of Manchester, and working on challenging estates in North Liverpool as part of the social housing provider Cobalt Housing.

-At the University the team Colin is part of has delivered housing strategy across North Wales and down to the South Wales Valleys and he has spoken on issues ranging from anti-social behaviour to tackling issues relating to the sustainable use of recourses at national and international events.
+At Wrexham Glyndŵr University, the Built Environment team Colin is part of has delivered housing strategy across North Wales and down to the South Wales Valleys; and he has spoken on issues ranging from anti-social behaviour to tackling issues relating to the sustainable use of resources at national and international events.

 BA (Hons) Architectural Studies

 BSc Civil Engineering

 Project Management, Technologies & BIM

 Quality Assurance Agency, invited contributor to the review of the latest Subject Benchmark Statement for Architectural Technology, 2021-current.

 Delivering and Analysing Community Engagement in a Rural Setting, bespoke training designed for and delivered at Grŵp Cynefin on request, 24th of March 2019, Penygroes

 ‘Which Version™?
 Exploring the digital modelling of architecturally important sites and the implications on the understanding of the historical narrative the model reflects.’
 Presented at the 7th International Congress on Architectural Technology, 15th of June 2018, Belfast

 ‘How will the digital revolution transform design and delivery in the Built Environment?’
 Presented at the Fringe of Ecobuild 2016, 9th of March 2016, London